Brazilian Carnaval digital face drawing fringe earrings Fashion Illustration by Laura Volpintesta

 the Fringes of Fashion Illustration

-Just two weeks ago I wrote a blog post about movement.
-When I was done, I couldn’t stop thinking about fringe!!!
+Just two weeks ago I wrote a blog post about movement, and when I was done, I couldn’t stop thinking about drawing fringe!!!

 At the same time, I’m tickled to think how MOVEMENT, FRINGE, and DRAWING are all words with double meanings that mean a lot to me.